51 Insects That Start With H

 51. Hackberry Blister Gall Psyllid

-This is the last on the list of insects that start with H. Hackberry, specifically the Hackberry Blister Gall Psyllid (Pachypsylla celtidismamma), is ending our list of an insect that starts with H, which causes unsightly galls on hackberry trees.
+This is the last on the list of insects that start with H. Hackberry, specifically the Hackberry Blister Gall Psyllid (Pachypsylla celtidismamma), is ending our list of an insect that begins with H, which causes unsightly galls on hackberry trees.

 These galls are formed when the female psyllid lays its eggs on the leaves of hackberry trees.